PaulBlanche/frugal/doc/src/contents/doc/0.9.0/02-reference/06-preact-runtime.md

 ##### `Document`

-The root JSX component only discribe markup inside the body.
+The root JSX component only describes markup inside the body.
 To modify the rest of the document, you can pass a JSX Component that takes `DocumentProps`.

 > [!tip]
-> If you want to modify the `<head>` of the document, use the [`<Head>`](@@@) component instead.
+> If you want to modify the `<head>` of the document, use the [`<Head>`](/doc@{{FRUGAL_VERSION}}/reference/preact-runtime#heading-head) component instead.

 ##### `embedData`

-By default Frugal outputs static pages without any client-side script.
-But if you have client-side _island_ you might need access to the data object that was used to render the page in the server.
-The `embedData` parameter instruct Frugal to embed the data object in an inline script for you to access via [`useData`](@@@)
+By default, Frugal outputs static pages without any client-side script.
+But if you have client-side _island_, you might need access to the data object used to render the page server-side.
+The `embedData` parameter instructs Frugal to embed the data object in an inline script for you to access via [`useData`](/doc@{{FRUGAL_VERSION}}/reference/preact-runtime#heading-usedata)

 > [!warn]
-> If you call the hook `useData` inside an _island_ with `embedData: false`, you will get an error.
-You need `embedData: true` for the hook to work client-side.
+> You will get an error if you call the hook `useData` inside an _island_ with `embedData: false`.
+You must have `embedData: true` for the hook to work client-side.

 ## Client-safe runtime

-Every components, hooks or method described here are usable inside server components or _island_.
+Every components, hooks, or method described here are usable inside server components or _island_.
 You can use them everywhere.

 ### `<Island>`